mjn2max/swiftui-extensions/README.md

 ## Donations

 If you find this useful, you can sponsor this project via [GitHub Sponsors](https://github.com/sponsors/mjn2max) or [Buy Me a Coffee](https://buymeacoffee.com/mjn2max).
-Your support helps maintain and improve Swift-Extensions!
+Your support helps maintain and improve SwiftUI-Extensions!

 ## License